replicatedhq/kots.io/content/reference/v1beta1/config.md

 ```

 ### `recommended`
 An item can be recommended.
-This item will bear the tag "recommended" in the admin console. **Presently only works for boolean and text field types**
+This item will bear the tag "recommended" in the Admin Console. **Presently only works for boolean and text field types**
 ```yaml
     - name: toggles
       items: